 Tina Cloud, the next iteration of Forestry

 Over the past 14 months, we’ve been hard at work building the next iteration of Forestry CMS, Tina Cloud.
-Next month, we’re launching a small public beta for Tina Cloud and are initially focused on a narrow use case to refine some UI/UX work before expanding the beta to a larger audience.
+We’re launching soon a public beta for Tina Cloud and are initially focused on a narrow use case to refine some UI/UX work before expanding the beta to a larger audience.
 This narrow use-case will target React-based sites, preferably using Next.js.

 Tina Cloud is a headless API backend that talks to your Git repository, much like Forestry but with an open-source GraphQL API.
 Unlike Forestry, Tina Cloud does not include the content editing UI.
-This is because we’ve taken a decoupled approach and the editing happens in TinaCMS, our open-source editor.
-Also, we used many concepts that we developed for Forestry such as content modeling via Front Matter Templates when building Tina Cloud so there are a lot of similarities in workflows.
+This is because we’ve taken a decoupled approach and the editing happens in TinaCMS, our open-source toolkit to build your CMS interface.
+We carried over many concepts that we developed for Forestry such as content modelling via Front Matter Templates when building Tina Cloud so there are a lot of similarities in workflows.

 We will eventually make Tina Cloud compatible with Forestry sites (including non-React sites).
-We will continue to support both Forestry CMS and Tina Cloud until Tina Cloud is at feature parity with Forestry (targeting Dec 2021).
+We will continue to support both Forestry CMS and Tina Cloud until Tina Cloud is at feature parity with Forestry.
 At that point, we’ll have a generous migration window to help our existing Forestry users migrate to Tina Cloud before we officially sunset Forestry CMS.

 This migration will also involve switching out the Forestry Admin UI with TinaCMS UI.
 TinaCMS is our open-source front-end editor and is similar to the Forestry Remote Admin but includes a live preview next to your editing fields.